codefl0w/QuickADB/FFmpeg.md

 Find an FFmpeg build for your platform and download it.
 Many sources are available, so it may take a while to find a suitable one.

 For Windows and Linux, [BtbN's automated builds](https://github.com/BtbN/FFmpeg-Builds) can help.
-For MacOS, pre-built binaries are available at [evermeet.cx](https://evermeet.cx/ffmpeg/).
+For macOS, pre-built binaries are available at [evermeet.cx](https://evermeet.cx/ffmpeg/).

-After downloading, unzip the archive and point QuickADB to the FFmpeg binary located at `bin/ffmpeg` (Linux/MacOS) or `bin/ffmpeg.exe` (Windows).
+After downloading, unzip the archive and point QuickADB to the FFmpeg binary located at `bin/ffmpeg` (Linux/macOS) or `bin/ffmpeg.exe` (Windows).
 If the binary is valid, QuickADB will automatically log its version string.